 Tip #7: Lifes a drag

 Make sure that your equipment underwater is not slowing you down.
-Take a good look at how you can configure your gear, are you diving with the right gear for the conditions or are you trying to impress other divers by wearing stuff that is not necessary.
+Take a good look at how you can configure your gear, are you diving with the right gear for the conditions or are you trying to impress other divers by wearing stuff that is not necessary?
 There is a difference between safety and accessories.
-Like a Formula One racing car every little bit help, hoses tucked away, snorkel tucked into your knife straps and gauges clipped…not hanging.
+Like a Formula One racing car every little bit helps, hoses tucked away, snorkel tucked into your knife straps and gauges clipped…not hanging.

 Tip #8: As warm as toast

 We all operate better when we are warm and comfortable and diving is no different.
 Suitable thermal protection for the environment ensures comfort and a sense of comfort in your mind.
 Emphasis should be on keeping your torso warm and extremities comfortable.
 Remember that water conducts heat away from you 25 times faster than air.